What Is An Eternity Ring?

-When Do People Exchange Eternity Rings?
+When Do People Give These Rings?

-With jewellery, there really are no hard and fast rules so if you wish to gift someone a nice piece, it’s unlikely they will refuse it!
-However in more recent traditions, the eternity ring does represent a piece of jewellery that a partner exchanges to mark the birth or adoption of a child (some people refer to it as a “push” present 😉 ).
-It’s also highly popular to buy an eternity ring to celebrate a wedding anniversary or relationship anniversary (if choosing not to be married).
+With jewellery, there really are no hard and fast rules so if you wish to gift someone a nice piece.
+It is unlikely they will refuse it!
+However in more recent traditions the eternity ring does represent a piece of jewellery that a partner exchanges to mark an important juncture in the couples lives.
+It is very common to buy an eternity ring to celebrate a wedding anniversary or relationship anniversary (if choosing not to be married).

-What Style of Eternity Ring Should I Consider?
+What Style Of Eternity Ring Should I Consider?

-Diamonds are the most popular stones to use for eternity ring jewellery, but rubies, sapphires, emeralds and other stones are also popular, and can be incorporated in conjunction with diamonds.
-If you’re considering an eternity ring as an anniversary gift, then the 10 year anniversary is the perfect occasion as it’s marked by diamonds.
+Diamonds are the most popular stones to use for eternity ring jewellery.
+Rubies, sapphires, emeralds and other stones are also popular.
+They can be incorporated in conjunction with diamonds.
+If you’re considering an eternity ring as an anniversary gift then the 10 year anniversary is the perfect occasion as it’s marked by diamonds.
 That’s if you’re following the more modern wedding anniversary symbolism as outlined in our wedding anniversary symbols post!

 At Loyes Diamonds, we have a fine selection of Eternity Rings for you to choose from but if you have bespoke requirements, we’d be happy to discuss these with you too.
 Get in touch to book a consultation today!